andrebr/django-settings-json/README.md

 GitIgnore
 --

-Remember to add `settings.json` into your `.gitignore`, so it don't get tracked.
+Remember to add `settings.json` into your `.gitignore`, so it doesn't get tracked.

 ```
 settings.json